-We had a great staff of producers, directors, cameramen and engineers and we had a number of locally produced live programs each week including one for teens called “Rapport.”
-But in late 1972 the station suffered a huge financial setback and a number of the staff were laid off – including my soon to be spouse.
+We had a great staff of producers, directors, cameramen and engineers, and we had a number of locally produced live programs each week including one for teens called “Rapport.”
+In late 1972 the station suffered a huge financial setback, and a number of the staff were laid off.

 Those of us who stayed on, took on additional jobs to keep things running.
 I was originally hired as Traffic Manager but after the layoffs, I became the receptionist, secretary to Stephen M. Steck, and promotion assistant.
-Our local productions were curtailed and fund raising efforts were intensified.
-The station survived the financial setback and I believe became stronger in the process.
-WMFE had huge support in the community and we also had a lot of great volunteers and seniors who worked part time like Alice Aitken and Gladys.
+Our local productions were curtailed, and fund-raising efforts were intensified.
+The station survived the financial setback and became stronger in the process.
+WMFE had huge support in the community, and we also had a lot of great volunteers and seniors who worked part time like Alice Aitken and Gladys Williams.

 ABOVE: Orange County Library System director, Glenn Miller with WMFE’s homemade Big Bird, circa 1974.

-Auctions were all the rage at the time and Channel 24’s first auction was broadcast November 18-23, 1974, from a building at the Orlando Sentinel located on Colonial near Magnolia – now a parking lot.
-It was a huge success, a lot of long hours and hard work for staffers and volunteers, but enjoyed by the people of Orlando.
+Auctions were all the rage for fund-raising for local PBS stations at the time.
+Channel 24’s first auction was broadcast November 18-23, 1974, from a building on the Orlando Sentinel property located on Colonial near Magnolia – now a parking lot.
+It was a huge success, a lot of long hours and hard work for staffers and volunteers but it was enjoyed by the people of Orlando.
 Glenn Miller, director of the Orlando Public Library System, was one of the many guest auctioneers.

 Above: Auctioneer Glenn Miller, Director of the Orange County Library System

-The second year, the auction was held from a vacated building at the Colonial Mall on East Colonial near Ronnie’s Deli.
+The second year, the auction was held in a vacated store at the Colonial Mall on East Colonial near Ronnie’s Deli.

-Some of the folks who worked at Channel 24 during the years my husband and I worked there (1971-1975) were Ronald D. “Ron” Morrisseau (General Manager 1971-1973), Stephen M. Steck (Operations Manager; later General Manager in 1973), Gary Yeomans (Production Manager), Joe Hearn (Director of Engineering), Wally Dreggors (Office Manager), Alice Aitken (Senior part timer), Gladys ?
-(Senior part timer), Mary Ann ?
-(Promotion Director after Joan Rhoades), Phyllis ?
-(Receptionist), Barbara Behun (Art Department), Joan Rhoades (Promotion Director), Jim Irwin (Photographer), Kim Fischer (Traffic Manager, Promotion Assistant), Oliver Peters (Announcer and Switcher), John Newsom (Development Director after Chuck Parrish), Chuck Parrish (Development Director), Tom Landini (Program Director), Aldo Vivona (Engineering), Frank Miele (Engineering), Rodney Van Horn (Engineering/Switcher), Linda Mayfield (Promotion Director after Mary Ann), Sheri Lamb (Art Director), Kathy Harper Thorson (Development Office), Kenny Fouts (Producer/Director), Lee Watkins (Engineering), Mac Brooks (Engineering), Bob Opsahl (Announcer), Jim Heaton (Production Department), Jim McMahon (Production Department), Tom Carvel (Producer/Director/Talent), Mike Simmons (Engineering), and many others I can’t recall.
+Some of the folks who worked at Channel 24 during the years my husband and I worked there (1971-1976) were Ronald D. “Ron” Morrisseau (General Manager 1971-1973), Stephen M. Steck (Operations Manager; promoted to General Manager in 1973), Gary Yeomans (Production Manager), Joe Hearn (Director of Engineering), Wally Dreggors (Office Manager), Alice Aitken (Senior part timer), Gladys Williams (Senior part timer), Mary Ann ?
+(Promotion Director after Joan Rhoades), Linda Mayfield (Promotion Director after Mary Ann), Phyllis ?
+(Receptionist), Sheri Lamb (Art Director), Barbara Behun (Art Department), Joan Rhoades/Erwin (Promotion Director), Jim Erwin (Photographer), Kim Fischer (Traffic Manager, Promotion Assistant), Oliver Peters (Announcer and Switcher), Chuck Parrish (Development Director), John Newsom (Development Director after Chuck Parrish), Tom Landini (Program Director), Aldo Vivona (Engineering), Frank Miele (Engineering), Rodney Van Horn (Engineering/Switcher), Kathy Harper Thorson (Development Office), Kenny Fouts (Producer/Director), Lee Watkins (Engineering), Mac Brooks (Engineering), Bob Opsahl (Announcer), Jim Heaton (Production Department), Jim McMahon (Production Department), Tom Carvel (Producer/Director/Talent), Mike Simmons (Engineer), Wayne Ticknor (Engineer), Talbert Gray, Jr., Tyler Tucker (Program Manager before Tom Landini), and many others I can’t recall.

 Pine Castle Pioneer Days 1974

-As Traffic Manager and Promotion Assistant, I had a lot of fun.
-I was “Big Bird’s” mom when the teens from “Rapport” television show donned the costume for events and I WAS “Big Bird” when school children visited the station which was located in Mid Florida Tech building on West Oak Ridge Road.
-I, also, got to meet Fred Rogers, Bobby Sherman, Carl Betz, and Arthur Fiedler.
+As Traffic Manager and Promotion Assistant, I had a lot of fun with the station’s “Big Bird”.
+I was “Big Bird’s” mom when the teens from the “Rapport” television show donned the costume for events.
+I WAS “Big Bird” for events at local malls and for an event at Loch Haven Park, and sometimes when school children visited the station in the Mid Florida Tech building on West Oak Ridge Road.
+Working as a promotion assistant, I also got to meet Fred Rogers, Bobby Sherman, Carl Betz, and Arthur Fiedler.